id-Software/DOOM-3-BFG/README.md

 * Netcode fixes to allow multiplayer sessions to friends with +connect <ip of friend> (manual port forwarding required)

 ## Programming and Code Quality
-* Flexible build system using CMake allowing to add optional features like Vulkan rendering, FFmpeg for videos or OpenAL for sound
+* Flexible build system using CMake allowing to add optional features like FFmpeg for videos or OpenAL for sound
 * Linux support for both GCC and Clang with a proper SDL 2 OS layer including gamepad support
-* Win64 support and Visual Studio support up to VS 2019
+* Win64 support and Visual Studio support up to VS 2019-2022
-* macOS support (updated in 2021 thanks to Stephen Saunders)
+* macOS support (updated in 2023 thanks to Stephen Saunders)
 * OpenAL Soft sound backend primarily developed for Linux but works on Windows as well
 * Sourcecode cleanup using the Artistic Style C++ beautifier to ensure the Git diffs and logs are clean
 * Fixed tons of warnings using the Clang compiler
 * Fast compile times using precompiled header support which allows to compile the entire engine and builtin tools in less than 30 seconds on a Ryzen 9
 * Although not really supported but runs on exotic hardware like MIPS64, PPC64, ARM64 and E2K architectures
-* Updated idRenderLog to support RenderDoc and Nvidia's Nsight and only issue OpenGL or Vulkan debug commands if the debug extensions are detected.
-Reference: https://devblogs.nvidia.com/best-practices-gpu-performance-events/
+* Updated idRenderLog with new markers to support RenderDoc and Nvidia's Nsight

 ## Modding Support
 RBDOOM-3-BFG allows mod editing and has many tiny fixes so custom content can be put into mod directories and the engine accepts it like vanilla Doom 3.
-DOOM 3 BFG wasn't designed for actual development or modding support.
-Many things like reading anything outside of the packed resource files was not supported.
-I also fixed many things in the renderer like r_showTris.

 * TrenchBroom Mapping Support - see more information in the TrenchBroom section
 * New PBR related material keywords like basecolormap, normalmap, rmaomap
 * invertGreen( normalmap.png ) material keyword to allow flipping the Y-Axis for tangent space normal maps
-* PNG image support
+* glTF2 .glb model support for static and skinned models (thanks to Harrie van Ginneken)
+* Changed dmap to support compiling maps straight from glTF2 .glb models instead of .map files using a new polygon based workflow
 * Collada .DAE model support in addition to .ase and .lwo for static map models
 * Wavefront OBJ model support to make it easier getting static models from Blender/Maya/3D Studio Max into TrenchBroom
-* Added back dmap and aas compilers (mapping tools, thanks to Pat Raynor) and improved them to work with TrenchBroom
+* Added back dmap and aas compilers (mapping tools, thanks to Pat Raynor) and improved them to work with TrenchBroom and Blender
 * Added in-engine Flash debugging tools and new console variables
-* Added Steel Storm 2 Engine render demo fixes
 * Merged LordHavoc's image compression progress bar which shows up in the map loading screen when loading and compressing new images from mods
 * Added support for Mikkelsen tangent space standard for new assets (thanks to Stephen Pridham)